Dosage form: capsule

 Long-term administration of NSAIDs has resulted in renal papillary necrosis and other renal injury.

 Renal toxicity has also been seen in patients in whom renal prostaglandins have a compensatory role in the maintenance of renal perfusion.
 In these patients, administration of an NSAID may cause a dose-dependent reduction in prostaglandin formation and, secondarily, in renal blood flow, which may precipitate overt renal decompensation.
 Patients at greatest risk of this reaction are those with impaired renal function, dehydration, hypovolemia, heart failure, liver dysfunction, those taking diuretics and ACE inhibitors or ARBs, and the elderly.
 Discontinuation of NSAID therapy is usually followed by recovery to the pretreatment state.

-Correct volume status in dehydrated or hypovolemic patients prior to initiating Indomethacin capsules.
-Monitor renal function in patients with renal or hepatic impairment, heart failure, dehydration, or hypovolemia during use of Indomethacin capsules [see Drug Interactions (7)].
-Avoid the use of Indomethacin capsules in patients with advanced renal disease unless the benefits are expected to outweigh the risk of worsening renal function.
-If Indomethacin capsules are used in patients with advanced renal disease, monitor patients for signs of worsening renal function.
+Correct volume status in dehydrated or hypovolemic patients prior to initiating Indomethacin Capsules.
+Monitor renal function in patients with renal or hepatic impairment, heart failure, dehydration, or hypovolemia during use of Indomethacin Capsules [see Drug Interactions (7)].
+Avoid the use of Indomethacin Capsules in patients with advanced renal disease unless the benefits are expected to outweigh the risk of worsening renal function.
+If Indomethacin Capsules is used in patients with advanced renal disease, monitor patients for signs of worsening renal function.

 It has been reported that the addition of the potassium-sparing diuretic, triamterene, to a maintenance schedule of Indomethacin resulted in reversible acute renal failure in two of four healthy volunteers.
 Indomethacin and triamterene should not be administered together.